firebase/flutterfire/packages/firebase_performance/README.md

 ## Usage

-To use this plugin, add `firebase_performance` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
-You must also configure firebase performance monitoring for each platform project: Android and iOS (see the example folder or https://codelabs.developers.google.com/codelabs/flutter-firebase/#4 for step by step details).
+To use this plugin, add `firebase_performance` as a [dependency in your `pubspec.yaml` file](https://flutter.io/platform-plugins/).
+You must also configure Firebase Performance Monitoring for each platform project: Android and iOS (see the example folder or https://codelabs.developers.google.com/codelabs/flutter-firebase/#4 for step by step details).

 You can confirm that Performance Monitoring results appear in the [Firebase console.](https://console.firebase.google.com/) Results should appear within 12 hours.